ejeschke/ginga/doc/manual/plugins.rst

 the view when the auto cut levels button or key is pressed, or when loading a new image with auto cuts enabled.

-The "Auto Method" control is used to choose which auto cuts algorithm
+The `Auto Method` control is used to choose which auto cuts algorithm
 used: "minmax" (minimum maximum values), "histogram" (based on an image histogram), "stddev" (based on the standard deviation of pixel values), or "zscale" (based on the ZSCALE algorithm popularized by IRAF).
+As the algorithm is changed, the boxes under it may also change to allow changes to parameters particular to each algorithm.

+.. _preferences-wcs:

 WCS Preferences
 ---------------